Manuel Margot Player Props: Rays vs. Nationals

 Nationals Pitching Rankings (2022)

-- The 7.8 strikeouts per nine innings put together by the Nationals pitching staff last season ranked 23rd in MLB.
+- The 7.8 strikeouts per nine innings compiled by the Nationals pitching staff last season ranked 23rd in MLB.

-- Nationals pitchers combined to give up 244 total home runs at a clip of 1.5 per game (the most in the league).
+- Nationals pitchers combined to surrender 244 total home runs at a clip of 1.5 per game (the most in the league).

-- Kuhl starts for the first time this season for the Nationals.

-- The 30-year-old righty started and threw 3 1/3 innings when he last appeared Saturday, Oct.
-1 against the Los Angeles Dodgers.

 © 2023 Data Skrive.
 All rights reserved.